Dave Chisnall: 2023

 In the second round of the World Championship, Chisnall came from a set behind to defeat Andrew Gilding 3–1.

 He was then defeated in the third round by Stephen Bunting 2–4.

 Chisnall won three titles on the European Tour.
 He won the Baltic Sea Darts Open, Dutch Darts Championship, and the Hungarian Darts Trophy.
-He was also the runner up at the Czech Darts Open, losing 8-6 to Peter Wright in the final.
+He was also the runner up at the Czech Darts Open, losing 8–6 to Peter Wright in the final.

 2024

 In the World Championship, Chisnall made it to the quarter-finals, losing 5–1 in sets to eventual winner Luke Humphries.

 At the 2024 UK Open, Chisnall reached the sixth round, where he was drawn to play World Championship runner-up Luke Littler.
 Littler won the match 10–5.
 At the World Matchplay, Chisnall suffered his worst defeat at the event by losing 10–2 to Krzysztof Ratajski in the first round, with the match ending in time for the crowd in attendance to watch the UEFA Euro 2024 final.

 On the 2024 PDC Pro Tour, Chisnall won Players Championship 6, defeating Dirk van Duijvenbode 8–6 in the final.
 He also won Players Championship 23 after beating Chris Dobey 8–4 in the final.
 He won two titles on the European Tour at the European Darts Open and the Flanders Darts Trophy, becoming the fourth player to claim eight European Tour titles in total.

-2025
+In October, Chisnall reached a joint-career high of fifth in the PDC World Rankings.

+2025–present

 At the 2025 World Championship, Chisnall was beaten in his opening match by Ricky Evans after losing a sudden death leg.
 He reached his only Pro Tour final of the year at Players Championship 15, where he lost 8–4 to Krzysztof Ratajski.
+Following a run of nine consecutive defeats on the 2-25 European Tour, Chisnall failed to qualify for the 2025 World Grand Prix, his first time missing the event since 2011.

+At the 2026 World Championship, Chisnall won 3–0 in his opening match against Fallon Sherrock.
+In the second round, he recovered from 2–0 down to take Ricardo Pietreczko to a deciding set, but missed a match dart before losing 3–2.

 Personal life

 He met his wife Michaela, who also plays darts, at the St. Anne's Open in 2008.
 They married on Saturday 14 January 2017 in Morecambe.
-In September 2011, she gave birth to their first daughter, Lexie Rose.
-In October 2021 they welcomed their son Parker Owen.
+In September 2011, she gave birth to their first daughter; in October 2021, they welcomed their son.
 Chisnall is originally from St Helens but now lives in Morecambe.
 Chisnall is a supporter of Liverpool Football Club.